aka434112/EC2-Cost-Governance-Dashboard/README.md

 # EC2 Cost Governance Dashboard (initial drop)

-> The EC2 Cost Governance Dashboard helps users configure budget limits along with actions for an IAM user account
+> Want to make sure that your spend w.r.t EC2 instances does not exceed your expectation?
+The EC2 Cost Governance Dashboard helps users configure budget limits along with actions.
+This is meant to be a Proof of Concept (POC) and should not be used in conjunction with production instances.

 ## Build Setup